DominicRutkowski/cs3210-course-project/README.md

 8. Each animal has a current energy level as well as a "max" energy level that limits the number of energy points they can absorb.
 All animals start the simulation with a current energy level equal to their "max" level.
 Each move subtracts one point from their current energy level.
 An animal with zero energy points dies and is removed from the simulation.
 9. An animal can consume another organism only if it can add a greater-than-zero number of the consumed organism's energy points to its energy level without going over its "max" limit.
 To consume another organism, the consumer has to move to the organism's position.
 10. Two adjacent animals of the same species with the current energy level that is more than a half of their "max" can produce an offspring (given that there is space next to either of them to place the offspring).
+11. Animals act in their own interest: e.g. if an animal is in danger of being eaten, it'll try to escape, if it's running out of energy, it'll seek to replenish it, etc.

 ## Stretch goals (optional)